DomDomo/RaspberryLightSwitch/README.md

 # RaspberryLightSwitch
-This is the code to run my webserver for my website activated light
+This repository contains the code for my remote light switch app.
+The app allows you to turn a light on and off remotely using a Raspberry Pi hosting a web server that is connected to a relay.

 ## Steps